-High-Quality Instruction Definition Level Baseline 2024 Target Percent of Schools in the Enrichment Zone of the Mastery vs. Growth Matrix for English Language Arts District Total 17 34 Percent of Students Who Attended District-Run PreK Programs Entering Ready for Kindergarten Pre- Kindergarten 43 TBD Percent of Students Reading on Grade Level at End of Grade 1 60 92 Year Grade 2 73 97 Percent of Students at Level 3 or Higher on the Florida Grade 3 58 81 Standards Assessment in English Language Arts (ELA) Grade 10 53 65 Percent of Students at Level 3 or Higher on the Florida Standards Assessment in Mathematics Elementary 63 79 Percent of Students at Level 3 or Higher on the Algebra 1 End of Course (EOC) Exam District Total 52 64 Percent of Students Enrolled in Higher Education Opportunities Who Are Successful High School 79 86 Four-Year Graduation Rate High School 88 93
+High-Quality Instruction Definition Level Baseline 2024 Target Percent of Schools in the Enrichment Zone of the Mastery vs. Growth Matrix for English Language Arts District Total 17 18 34 Every Student Succeeds: Percent of Schools Exceeding the 41% Federal Cut Score in All Subgroups for Every Student Succeeds Act (ESSA) criteria for Comprehensive or Targeted Support and Improvement 38 65 Percent of Students Who Attended District-Run PreK Programs Entering Ready for Kindergarten Pre- Kindergarten 43 TBD53 Percent of Students Reading on Grade Level at End of Grade 1 60 92 Year Grade 2 73 97 Percent of Students at Level 3 or Higher on the Florida Grade 3 58 81 Standards Assessment in English Language Arts (ELA) Grade 10 53 54 65 69 Percent of Students at Level 3 or Higher on the Florida Standards Assessment in Mathematics Elementary 63 62 79 80 Percent of Students at Level 3 or Higher on the Algebra 1 End of Course (EOC) Exam District Total 52 50 64 Percent of Students Enrolled in Higher Education Opportunities Who Are Successful High School 79 77 86 Four-Year Graduation Rate High School 88 93 plan development.

-^{} Baselines are as of the 2018 school year as per availability at the time of this document preparation.
-Data are restricted to District-operated non-charter schools.
+\ Baselines are as of the 2018-2019 school year as per availability at the time of this document preparation.-Data are restricted to District-operated non-charter schools.
+Any updates to Baselines during plan recalibration are attributed to data becoming available which was not available during original plan development.